Bookmark saved

 Efficient.
 Stable.
 Dead inside, as far as Mira could tell.

 She picked up the cloth covering the power core.
-Looked at that perfect, impossible device.
+That perfect, impossible device.

 It would be so easy.
 So simple.
 Submit to integration.
 Accept Scavenger hierarchy.
 Let them optimize.
 Let them maintain.
 Let them lead.